+What does transparent mean in business?
 When it comes to business transparency, where do you stand?
 Are you a 'warts-and-all' set-up where everything is open for discussion?
-Or are you more selective with the information you share?
+Or perhaps you're more selective with the information you share.

 Why is open communication helpful in business?